apache/mesos/docs/operator-http-api.md

 Similar to the [Scheduler](scheduler-http-api.md) and [Executor](executor-http-api.md) HTTP APIs, the endpoints only accept HTTP POST requests.
 The request body should be encoded in JSON (**Content-Type: application/json**) or protobuf (**Content-Type: application/x-protobuf**).

 For requests that Mesos can answer synchronously and immediately, an HTTP response with status **200 OK**, possibly including response body encoded in JSON or Protobuf is sent.
-The encoding depends on the **Accept-Type** header present in the request (default is JSON).
+The encoding depends on the **Accept** header present in the request (default is JSON).
 Also, note that responses will be gzip compressed if **Accept-Encoding** header is set to "gzip".

 For requests that require the master to process the request asynchronously (e.g., `RESERVE_RESOURCES`), an HTTP response with status **202 Accepted** is sent.
 For the requests that result in a never ending stream of events (`SUBSCRIBE`), a streaming HTTP response with [RecordIO](scheduler-http-api.md#recordio-response-format) encoding is sent.
 Currently, gzip compression is not supported for streaming response.